mikeroneer/TaigaApp/README.md

 There is no caching or loading in predication.
 Everytime entering a view, data is fetched from the server.
 Even user interface wasn't that important until now.
 Application is just available in portrait-mode, as it doesn't make that much sense having these long lists in landscape.

+#### known ####
+If keyboard is hiding a text-input, it doesn't get scrolled yet.
+As a workaround, "Return" can be pressed and keyboard hides.

 ### tested devices ###

 * iPhone 5s with iOS 10.2.1